 You can't control your nervous system.
 The fight or flight response is specifically designed to ensure that in the event of actual danger, you make the right decision to fight or flee.
 While anxiety may be troubling, its biological purpose is still very useful, and without it you would be in severe danger when faced with a situation that should cause the fight or flight response to react.

 So you can't simply "turn off" these flashes on a whim.
 But you can affect the degree that they disrupt your life, and reduce your anxiety itself to prevent hot flashes from occurring.
 Many people try the following:

 - Keep/Shed Clothing - Even though hot flashes occur internally, they're still affected by your environment - especially in terms of your overall comfort level.
 Wearing comfortable, light fitting clothing and keeping extra clothing on hand will allow you to easily shed or add layers to adjust for feeling hot or cold.
 Looser clothes may also be helpful, since your sweat won't stick to them.

-- Get Up From the Bed – Many people find it nearly impossible to fall asleep when they're suffering from night sweats.
+- Get Up From the Bed - Many people find it nearly impossible to fall asleep when they're suffering from night sweats.
 If that describes your situation, don't wait it out.
-Get up and walk a bit around your home, or watch a bit of TV.
-It'll help you cool down, reduce the discomfort you have sleeping on a sweaty sheet, and prevent your mind from focusing too heavily on the way you feel.
+Get up and walk a bit around your home or watch TV.
+It'll help you cool down, reduce the discomfort you have sleeping on a sweaty sheet and prevent your mind from focusing too heavily on the way you feel.